 7. When You Think of Increasing Sales, You Think of Growing Your Sales Team

-This requires setting up the right sales processes, automating manual work, closing gaps and loopholes in performance.
+This requires setting up the right sales processes, automating manual work, and closing gaps and loopholes in performance.

-The Main Benefits of a Sales Crm for Small Businesses:
+The Main Benefits of a Sales CRM for Small Businesses:

-Most businesses will start out using Excel sheets for lead lists, but even small companies – say, of 3-4 people – who have the vision to scale quickly will start out using a sales CRM tool almost from day 1.
+Most businesses will start using Excel sheets for lead lists, but even small companies – say, of 3-4 people – who have the vision to scale quickly will start using a sales CRM tool almost from day 1.

-That is because a sales CRM is not meant only to handle the volume, but to reduce redundant and manual work and to increase efficiency.
+That is because a sales CRM is not meant only to handle the volume but to reduce redundant and manual work and to increase efficiency.

 Even with one person on your sales team, you’ll see a lot more revenue when she/he is working efficiently with a sales CRM rather than haphazardly with multiple tools.

 Here are a few benefits – immediate and long-term – that you’ll see:

 1. You Save Time That Can Otherwise Be Spent Increasing Conversion Rates

 For all small businesses, time = money.